hasktorch/hasktorch/examples/model-serving/README.md

 # Model Serving

-A series of examples demonstrating integration with servant to serve hasktorch models.
+A series of examples demonstrating integration with servant to serve hasktorch models, serializationto save and load models for deployment, and interop with PyTorch using torchscript and state_dict to save models/load models.

 ## 1 Simple Computation as an API